robertklep/my-esphome-components/delta_solivia/README.md

 ### MCU

-While not tested, the component should work on most ESP32 boards, and probably also ESP8266 boards.
-I'm using an ESP32-C3 "SuperMini" board.
+The component should work on most ESP32 boards, and probably also ESP8266 boards, although I have only tested with ESP32-C3 "SuperMini" boards.

 ### MAX485 RS485-to-TTL module